QidiXu96/Interactive-AI-for-Identifying-Topics/README.md

 The IAITH framework consists of two phases:<br>
 	1.	**Preprocessing Phase**: In this phase, the *Clue-LLM* generates context-based clues from a given dialogue (with human-identified topics) in the training set.
 The *Reasoning-LLM* then generates reasonings that link these clues to the identified topics.
 The *Evaluation-LLM* analyzes the clue-reasoning-topic pairs across the training set and provides common feedback, which is used by the *Optimization-LLM* to fine-tune the clue and reasoning instructions.
 These four LLM agents work together iteratively to refine the instructions.<br>
-	2.	**Inference Phase**: In this phase, the *Topic-LLM* utilizes the finetuned clue and reasoning instructions to identify all applicable, consistent topics for new dialogues.
-Humans can provide feedback throughout this process.
+	2.	**Inference Phase**: In this phase, the *Topic-LLM* utilizes the finetuned clue and reasoning instructions to identify all applicable.
+This process is repeated multiple times to ensure the identification of consistent topics.
+Human involvement is actively encouraged during this phase to provide feedback.
 The identified topics are then processed by the *Merge-LLM*, which clusters them by merging semantically related or synonymous topics to generate the final consolidated topics.<br>